Ezeiruemma/Infobridge/README.md

 # Infobridge

-this is the readme file for my ALX final project a crm application named Infobridge
+This is the readme file for my ALX final project a crm application named Infobridge